sachinavasthi8-crypto/StockPortfolioTracker/README.md

 📈 Stock Portfolio Tracker — Python

-A simple stock portfolio tracker built with Python as part of my CodeAlpha Python Programming Internship.
+A simple stock portfolio tracker built with Python.

 📌 About the Project

 This project allows users to track their stock investments.
 The user enters stock names and quantities, and the program automatically calculates the total investment value using hardcoded stock prices.